danyelledoucette/ETL_challenge/README.md

 **ETL Requirements**
 - flow through .xlsx file
 - four sheets containing information on how dataframes were assembled (extraction and transformation)

-**Alex's data became broken somehow and he does not know why it happened.
-It worked on the day that I modified it, but it stoped working when he opened it up again.**